ampas/aces-core/transforms/ctl/lmt/README.md

 The most direct way to create an LMT is to interactively modify the ACES data via an LMT algorithm while viewing the results through the RRT and ODT.
-An example of an LMT created using this method is the "low contrast" LMT included with this package. ( see [`lmt_lowContrast.ctl`](./lmt_lowContrast.ctl) )
+An example of an LMT created using this method might be a "low contrast" LMT.

 A second method to create an LMT is to use the inverse RRT and ODT transforms.
 This method can be used to create a match to an existing look such as a Print Film Emulation or a custom look that was created outside of the ACES system.
-An example of an LMT created using this method is the ACESv0.1.1 LMT included with this package. ( see [`lmt_aces_v0.1.1.ctl`](./lmt_aces_v0.1.1.ctl) )
+An example of an LMT created using this method is the ACESv0.1.1 LMT included with this package. ( see [`LMT.Academy.ACES_0_1_1.a1.0.0.ctl`](./LMT.Academy.ACES_0_1_1.a1.0.0.ctl) )

-The ACESv0.1.1 LMT was created to provide a means to recreate the look of the RRT/ODT system that shipped with v0.1.1 of the ACES system.
+The ACES 0.1.1 LMT was created to provide a means to recreate the look of the RRT/ODT system that shipped with v0.1.1 of ACES.
 To create that LMT a series of ACES values were processed through the v0.1.1 RRT and the v0.1.1 P3D60 ODT.
-The resulting P3 code values were then transformed through the inverse v0.7.1 P3D60 ODT and v0.7.1 RRT to yield a corresponding set of ACES' values.
+The resulting P3 code values were then transformed through the inverse P3D60 ODT and RRT of the current release to yield a corresponding set of ACES' values.
 The original ACES values and the ACES' values were used to build a 3DLUT mapping which serves as the ACESv0.1.1 LMT.
 The following diagram illustrates the process.

 Generation of the LMT to ACESv0.1.1: